cotarr/irc-hybrid-client-dev-tools/debug/README.md

 The test scripts are located in a separate repository "irc-hybrid-client-dev-tools" In order to run the tests both irc-hybrid-client and irc-hybrid-client-dev-tools repositories must both be installed in the same parent folder.

-A symbolic link is required to run testing JavaScript files from the irc-hybrid-client directory.

 Example of side by side repositories:

 ```txt